 I think the answer has to do with hope.

 But what does that mean?
-What does that look like?
+What does hope look like?

 - Do I hope that I’ll get better?
 Do I focus on the possibility of an unexpected cure that defies the odds?

 - Do I hope this new doctor will have answers – answers that have evaded my other doctors for the past several years?

 - Do I take it down a notch and just hope for a modest improvement, for the lessening of my most debilitating symptoms?

 After all, with hope can come heart-wrenching disappointment: If I hope for an unexpected cure, and this doctor can’t help me, I’ll be disappointed.
 If I hope this doctor has the answers, and he doesn’t, I’ll be disappointed.
 If I hope for a modest improvement in my symptoms, and nothing changes for the better, I’ll be disappointed.